Kyriosity/read-write/README+/.net/README+/wpf/README.md

 ### Deployment

-Even if there are no DevOps or dedicated admins, clients can install or update the WPF applications (either as a prototype, test, or release) as easily as unpacking an archived folder.
+Even if there are no DevOps or dedicated admins, clients can install or update their WPF applications (either as a prototype, test, or release) as easily as unpacking an archived folder.
 A kind of container that will work not only "[on my machine](../../../pencraft/README+/memes/README+/polyptych_works.md)".

 ---